andreyuzb/ansiblerole-iptables/README.md

 - Setting iptables rules;
 - Installing init.d sript and enable firewall service;

-Some Variables, then used in this Role for Rules configuration:
+Some Variables, that used in this Role for Rules configuration:
 ```
 iptables_TCP_in - TCP ports, that should be opened on this server;
 iptables_TCP_out - Outside TCP services, that should work on this server;